Micro Four Thirds system: Comparison with other systems

 Compared to inexpensive digital compact cameras and many bridge cameras, MFT cameras have better, larger sensors, and interchangeable lenses.
 There are many lenses available.
 On top of this, a large number of other lenses (even from the analogue film era) can be fitted using an adapter.
 Different lenses yield greater creative possibilities.
 However, Micro Four Thirds cameras also tend to be slightly larger, heavier and more expensive than compact cameras.

 Compared to most digital SLRs, the Micro Four Thirds system (body and lenses) is smaller and lighter.
 However, their sensors are smaller than full-frame or even APS-C systems.
 The small lenses do not allow the noise depth-of-field tradeoffs of larger lenses in other systems.
-Micro Four Thirds cameras use an electronic viewfinder.
+Many, but not all Micro Four Thirds cameras use an electronic viewfinder (EVF).
 Resolutions and refresh speeds on these EVF displays were originally compared negatively to optical viewfinders, but today's EVF systems are faster, brighter and much higher resolution than the original displays.
 Original Micro Four Thirds cameras used a contrast-detection autofocus system, slower than the phase-detect autofocus that is standard on DSLRs.
-To this day most Micro Four Thirds cameras continue to use a contrast-based focusing system.
-Although some current models, such as the Olympus OM-D E-M1 Mark II, feature a hybrid phase-detect/contrast detect system, Panasonic Lumix cameras have continued to use a contrast-based system called DFD (Depth from Defocus).
+To this day, most Micro Four Thirds cameras continue to use a contrast-based focusing system.
+Although some current models, such as the Olympus OM-D E-M1 Mark II, feature a hybrid phase-detect/contrast detect system, Panasonic Lumix cameras continued to use a contrast-based system called DFD (Depth from Defocus) until the release of the G9 II in 2023.
 Both systems today provide focusing speeds to rival or even surpass many current DSLRs.